What Is Mass Hysteria? Decoding the Impact of Market Crashes

 Preserving Your Investment Portfolio: Shielding Against the Destructive Impact of Panic

 The system will be flooded with so much liquidity that the markets will melt upward when the media reports the data more accurately.
-Right now, they talk about the mortality rate without breaking the data down and informing the masses that older individuals are the ones that fall into the high-risk category.
+Right now, they talk about the mortality rate without breaking the data down and informing the masses that older individuals are the ones who fall into the high-risk category.
 Even then, most of them appear to have some other complications already.

 Updated mortality rate by age group